New OS, Who Dis: Going Linux after 15 years on Mac

 Are there quirks?
 Oh, hell yes.
 For starters, I’ve got a really new Killer Wifi card here, and apparently, it hasn’t made its way into the kernel yet.
 So I had indeed struggled for a few minutes until I found a step-by-step (with 2 steps, really) tutorial on how to add this specific card driver to my system.
 It will, of course, be included in the fall system update.
 Aside from that, some weirdness is going on with some VS Code shortcuts (they are supposed to work, but they don’t, specifically

-Shift+Alt+Up/Down); email clients are trash (not that I use them anyway, but still), Firefox is surprisingly unstable (it crashes whenever another app tries to open a browser window)~ (UPD: Mozilla has already fixed this along with other minor annoyances.)
-There are tricky issues with .NET (it installs, runs and builds just fine, but some weirdness is going on with serving server responses and SSL, not sure yet).
+Shift+Alt+Up/Down); email clients are trash (not that I use them anyway, but still), Firefox is surprisingly unstable (it crashes whenever another app tries to open a browser window) (UPD: Mozilla has already fixed this along with other minor annoyances.)
+There are tricky issues with .NET (it installs, runs, and builds just fine, but some weirdness is going on with serving server responses and SSL, not sure yet).
 Overall visual language in GNOME is outdated, even though I’d say it’s meh bordering with ok.
 As for the laptop itself, speakers are narrowly passable at best.
-Oh, and fingerprint scanner doesn’t work, and on first try external monitor didn’t connect right away (pending investigation).
-HiDPI screen is also quirky in that scaling is basically 100%, 200%, or 300%, and some apps get confused (although, I’ve already seen Nextcloud fix it before my eyes: 2 days ago it was confused, now it’s all good).
+Oh, and the fingerprint scanner doesn’t work, and on the first try, the external monitor didn’t connect right away (pending investigation).
+HiDPI screen is also quirky in that scaling is basically 100%, 200%, or 300%, and some apps get confused (although, I’ve already seen Nextcloud fix it before my eyes: 2 days ago it was confusing, now it’s all good).
 Notifications in GNOME are useless since you can’t really really read the third line (and if click as to expand, they just clear up).
 I bet I’ll think of something else before next weekend.

 Glad you asked!
 Next, I’m staying here for as long as this laptop lasts.
 With these specs, this solid quality build, and this level of future-proofing and serviceability (oh yeah, I can replace the SSD with a bigger one eventually; memory is topped out, though, but the battery is replaceable and serviceable as well) it could last me for 10 years.
 Sure, it’s still very early, but I’m so very happy with this move, I can’t even.
 So, will see.

 As a side note here, I’m researching GNOME themes.
-I mean, out of dozens and dozens that I’ve seen, literally none are good.
+I mean, out of dozens and dozens that I’ve seen, literally, none are good.
 I’m on Arc-Darker now, and I can stand it, but I’m looking into building my own theme.
 I’ve heard they are CSS-based ;)